dji-sdk/Guidance-SDK/doc/Guidance_SDK_API/Guidance_SDK_API_en.md

 ### Overview

 The Guidance API provides configuration and control methods for Guidance with C interface.
 Here is an overview of the key methods available in this API.

+Please reference the protocol of Section 2.1.2 and also the example code of `uart_example` when using UART transfer type.

 - initialization
 	- [reset_config](#reset_config)